PetarSt98/fx-dropcopy-primary-recon-daemon/README.md

 docker build -t fx-recon:latest .
 ```

+The Dockerfile clones the Aeron tag (instead of using a tarball) so Gradle sees
+Git metadata when producing the Java media driver artifacts; this avoids build
+breaks during the Aeron Java/JNI packaging stage.

 Launch the media driver and reconciler with the sample Aeron channels/stream IDs
 from compose: